 – And your defined and consistent processes – making it all work brilliantly.

-So – how do you build an audience, and create that second critical asset that guarantees your success?
+So – how do you gain an audience, and create that second critical asset that guarantees your success?

 You do it by building yourself a lake.